brownjm/laser-propagation/README.md

   - MaxRho(z): max_density.py

 All of the plotting scripts use `load.py` to work with the data that was written during the simulation.
-If you wish to create your own plotting scripts, then you simply need to import the `load` module and the class `Results` to load the data that you're interested in.
+If you wish to create your own plotting scripts, simply import the `load` module and use the class `Results` to load the data that you're interested in.
 For example,
 ```python
 import load
 results = load.Results(input_filename)